salvo-rs/salvo/crates/oapi-macros/docs/derive_as_schema.md

 * `rename_all = ...` Supports same syntax as _serde_ _`rename_all`_ attribute.
 Will rename all fields
   of the structs accordingly.
 If both _serde_ `rename_all` and _schema_ _`rename_all`_ are defined
   __serde__ will take precedence.
-* `as = ...` Can be used to define alternative path and name for the schema what will be used in the OpenAPI.
-E.g _`as = path::to::Pet`_.
+* `symbol = ...` Can be used to define alternative path and name for the schema what will be used in the OpenAPI.
+E.g _`symbol = "path::to::Pet"`_.
 This would make the schema appear in the generated OpenAPI spec as _`path.to.Pet`_.
 * `default` Can be used to populate default values on all fields using the struct's [`Default`](std::default::Default) implementation.